smallriver0316/slack2bedrock-image-generator/README.md

 Install python packages by following commands before deployment.

-requirements.txt exists in each functions' directory.
+requirements.txt exists in each function's directory.
 So if need to update it, execute `pipenv requirements > requirements.txt`.

 ```bash